36 CFR §2.1 - PRESERVATION OF NATURAL, CULTURAL AND ARCHEOLOGICAL RESOURCES

 (b)(9) Violating conditions which may be established by the Superintendent:

-No person, party or organization shall be allowed to camp at Buffalo National River for more than a 14 day period in a campsite and will not exceed a total of 30 days in a calendar year without authorization of the Superintendent.
-After this 14 day period campers must change sites.
+• No person, party or organization shall be allowed to camp at Buffalo National River for more than a14 day period in one campsite and will not exceed a total of 30 days in a calendar year without authorization of the Superintendent.
+After this 14 day period campers must change campgrounds

-- The following campgrounds are walk-in tent camping only.
-Recreational Vehicles and pull behind style campers are prohibited: o Kyle's Landing, Steel Creek, Rush, Spring Creek and Carver.
+• The following campgrounds are walk-in tent camping only and recreational vehicles and pullbehind style campers are prohibited: Steel Creek, Kyles’ Landing, Carver, Spring Creek and Rush;

-"Reserving" of sites in any campground in a manner where a person pays for days in advance and is not physically present at that site or within Buffalo National River is not allowed.
-A minimum of one person per site must be present or the site must have a tent, RV, or show some other form of occupancy on the site.
+• Reserving of sites in any campground in a manner where a person pays for days in advance and is not physically present at that site or within Buffalo National River is not permitted.
+A minimum of one person per site must be present, who has registered and paid for the site, and the site must have a tent, RV, or show some other form of occupancy on the site.
 First come first serve basis is applicable in all campgrounds except those where reservations are required and taken through the reservation system.

 (b)(10) Camping outside of designated sites and areas prohibited:

-Camping within any National Park Service developed area unless it is in a designated camping site is prohibited.
+• Camping within ½ mile of any National Park Service developed area unless it is in a designated camping site is prohibited;

-Food, garbage and equipment used to cook or store food must be kept sealed in a vehicle, or in a camping unit that is constructed of solid, non-pliable material, or suspended at least 10 feet above the ground and 4 feet horizontally from a post, tree trunk or other object, or shall be stored as otherwise designated (food boxes at camp sites). (this is only an example-we do not have food boxes)
+• Food is to be properly stored where wildlife cannot access the food, food containers, food wrappers or cooking items.
+Food, garbage and equipment used to cook or store food must be kept sealed in a vehicle, or in a camping unit that is constructed of solid, non-pliable material, or suspended at least 10 feet above the ground and 10 feet horizontally from a post, tree trunk or other object, or shall be stored as otherwise designated (food boxes at camp sites.)
+Food boxes are not provided at campsites within Buffalo National River.

-The Superintendent has determined that leaving food items, items used to cook food or store food in the open, greatly increases the chance of wildlife entering visitors camping/picnicking area and habituates the animals to become familiar with people losing natural wariness of humans.
-Leaving these items unattended greatly increases the chance of campsite/picnicking area disturbance where items, especially trash, will be scattered throughout the immediate area possibly posing a threat to the wildlife and/or people.
+Determination: Leaving food items, items used to cook food or store food in the open, greatly increases the chance of wildlife entering visitors camping/picnicking area and habituates the animals to become familiar with people losing natural wariness of humans.
+Leaving these items unattended greatly increases the chance of campsite/picnicking area disturbance where items, especially trash, will bescattered throughout the immediate area possibly posing a threat to the wildlife and/or people.

-All pavilions except Lost Valley require fee payment and may be reserved through the reservation system.
+Conditions for Picnicking: All pavilions, except Lost Valley and Rush, require fee payment and may be reserved through the reservation system.

 (a)(1) The lighting or maintaining of fires is generally prohibited, except as provided for in the following designated areas and/or receptacles, and under the conditions noted:

-- When the surrounding counties have put a Burn Ban in affect Buffalo National River will implement a Fire Restriction which allows fires in fire grates and grills only.
+- When surrounding counties have a Burn Ban in effect, Buffalo National River will consider implementing a Fire Restriction which allows fires in fire grates and grills only.
+THe decision to implement the burn ban must include an analysis of fire danger and specific threats in the park.
 If the fire danger becomes extreme there will be a total ban of fires and smoking.
-This ban will be put into effect based on the US Forest Service National Fire Danger Rating System and may be implemented even when surrounding couties do not implement Burn Bans.
+This ban will be put into effect based on the US Forest Service National Fire Danger Rating System and may be implemented even when surrounding areas do not implement Burn Bans.

 (a)(2) The use of government refuse receptacles or facilities for dumping household, commercial or industrial refuse, brought from a private or municipal property is allowed under the following conditions: